In this post I will illustrate the steps to configure and install Hadoop in Pseudo distributed mode.

 or

-Add below statement in .bashrc file.
+Add below statement

 # set to the root of your Java installation